-Last Updated on September 6, 2016 by TFM Staff
+Last Updated on September 6, 2016 by Jeff

 Dietary protein is often associated with lean mass, not only in older adults but also in people of all ages.
 Everybody knows that proteins are the building blocks of muscle.
 However, protein’s significance goes well beyond that.
 Protein is required for the vast majority of physiological processes within our body.

 “The importance of dietary protein cannot be underestimated in the diets of older adults; inadequate protein intake contributes to a decrease in reserve capacity, increased skin fragility, decreased immune function, poorer healing, and longer recuperation from illness.”
 (Chernoff, R.)

 You see, protein is a critical macronutrient and adequate intake is a must!
 For the older adult, the need may even be a bit higher.

 Protein Need for Lean Body Mass and Bone Density

 Proteins are the building blocks of muscle.
 Therefore, they’re also necessary to maintain current, existing muscle.
 If weight training is part of your routine, you should increase your protein intake.
 You must match the demand your body currently has (maintaining muscle) with the demand you are creating through resistance training to build new muscle.

 Although further research is necessary to determine for sure that dietary protein could help prevent sarcopenia (loss of muscle tissue as a natural part of aging) in older adults, there is enough information to warrant an increase in protein intake in older adults.